 - Feeling like their application is evaluated fairly.

-When translating this three answers into hiring terms, it would be (i) comfort, (ii) engagement and (iii) evaluation.
+When translating these three answers into hiring terms, it would be (i) comfort, (ii) engagement, and (iii) evaluation.
 So that’s our definition of Candidate Happiness.

 Alright, cool.
 Now we know how to determine the bar of your recruitment process.
 The second part of this blog will learn you how to increase this bar by focusing on diversity.
 Sit tight.